On this page

 Enterprise audit ($15,000–$80,000+)

 Large-scale digital ecosystems — multiple properties, native apps, PDFs, back-office tools — require coordinated audit programs.
-These engagements include stakeholder interviews, accessibility management maturity assessment, organization-wide remediation roadmaps, and Voluntary Product Accessibility Templates (VPATs) for procurement purposes.
+These engagements include stakeholder interviews, accessibility management maturity assessment, and organization-wide remediation roadmaps.

 What drives the price